Collaborating and organising your workflow

 git fetch origin

-gave no output - so all good to continue!
+git diff main origin/maingit diff gives no output now - so all good to continue!

 ## Ingredients